menu

 100.0% of the real estate in the Florida Gulf Coast University neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Florida Gulf Coast University neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-In addition, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Florida Gulf Coast University neighborhood.
-A whopping 69.7% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 95.8% of the neighborhoods in the U.S. Everything here just feels new.
+Furthermore, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Florida Gulf Coast University neighborhood.
+A whopping 70.5% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 95.6% of the neighborhoods in the U.S. Everything here just feels new.

 People

-The Florida Gulf Coast University neighborhood stands out for having an average per capita income lower than 98.3% of the neighborhoods in the United States.
+One of the unique characteristics of the Florida Gulf Coast University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
 Also of note is NeighborhoodScout's research finding that the Florida Gulf Coast University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Florida Gulf Coast University community truly stands out from the rest in this regard.

 Occupations